Is the NFPA Code the Law or a Recommendation?

 On the other hand, the "Fire Codes" that we live by, written by the NFPA, aren't codes at all.
 As such, the Congress didn't authorize them to be written, State Governments didn't authorize them to be written, City Governments didn't authorize them to be written.
 Rather, the NFPA is a "Grass Roots", Citizen run, organization.

-It was people deciding to do something before the government decided to do something.
+It was people deciding to do something long before the government decided to do something.

 A Little History

 Sometime near the end of the 19th century, before the federal government started making rules and regulations to make things safe for the populace, some people got together to figure out some fire safety suggestions and recommendations.

 These suggestions were made particularly because of new protective sprinkling systems and the hazards of the then new electrical wiring, but as the years passed these suggestions included other fire hazards.

 The people making recommendations had no authority, and in order to get others in the country to look at the recommendations, all they could do was form a publishing house.
 This was the start of the publishing house "National Fire Prevention Association" or NFPA.